-This reprint is a compilation as at 6 September 2002 of the Explosives and Dangerous Goods (Dangerous Goods Handling and Storage) Regulations 1992 and includes the amendments made by the other written laws referred to in the following table.
-This table also contains information about any previous reprint.
+This is a compilation of the Explosives and Dangerous Goods (Dangerous Goods Handling and Storage) Regulations 1992 and includes the amendments made by the other written laws referred to in the following table ^{1a}.
+The table also contains information about any reprint.